renishdsouza/Hospital-Management-System/README.md

 # Hospital_Management_System
-Building a Hospital Management system for our Course project in which we use MYSQL, NodeJS, ExpressJS and other
+Building a Hospital Management system for our Course project in which we use PostgreSQL, NodeJS, ExpressJS, EJS and other